 Recognises soft and hard skills

 Employers and employees alike can keep track of individual progress as skills and knowledge increase.
-A formal recognition of micro-credential courses also establishes their importance.
-As a result, they are more likely to be taken seriously, especially if employees are able to use their certificates in other organisations.
+A formal recognition also establishes their importance.
+As a result, they are more likely to be taken seriously, especially if employees are able to use their digital certification in other organisations.

 Supports life-long learning

-Many companies these days put a premium on life-long learning, and some give employees responsibility to design their own learning journeys.
+Many companies these days put a premium on life-long learning, and some give employees responsibility to design their own learning journeys and area of study.
 Micro-credentials support this concept as training is needs-focused and enables people to build up skills as and when they want to.

-Micro-credentials are highly scalable.
 As courses tend to be short and geared towards a specific skill, they are easily transferable, too.
-Elearning micro-credentials are especially helpful in this regard.
-Well-designed online micro-credentials can be automated – either partially or fully – meaning you can roll them out to hundreds, if not thousands of people at a time.
+Elearning and digital certificates are especially helpful in this regard.
+Well-designed online courses can be automated – either partially or fully – meaning you can roll them out to hundreds, if not thousands of people at a time.

-The concept of micro-credentials is very much in tune with the way we train today’s professionals.
+This concept is very much in tune with the way we train today’s professionals.
 It’s a great way to track an individual’s progress over the course of their careers and helps businesses provide training that is relevant and useful.

 Moodle is the perfect LMS to deliver micro-credentials.
 The platform is built to be highly personalised and interactive, and includes features that enable automated certification and assessment.
 If you would like to know more, do get in touch.